con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 And so the aims of helpless mundane beings,
 Who seek the fruits of perfect liberation.
-Just this proclaimed within the *Māyājāla* is
+Just this taught in the *Māyājāla* is
 The noble path that leads to excellence: (166)